Art by Gimeurcookie

 Soon enough, the colonies they continued to make drove the eparai to settle canyons lining their mountainsides, a first start at dulling the input they would receive outside thinner, common settlement walls.
 They formed the first true cities as they dug into cliff-faces, darting across bridges natural and manufactured, and continued to reform their planet as their lives only expanded.

-They had crossed the mountains and settled flourishing desert cities in their industrial age, trading posts and rest stops plentiful speckled across meadows and highlands for travel, settled in the steppes that bordered never-seen lakes, and the sky and space is finally reached, on the species' own, when there's a thriving city and some for every biome.
+They had crossed the mountains and settled flourishing desert cities in their industrial age, trading posts and rest stops plentifully speckled across meadows and highlands for travel, settled in the steppes that bordered never-seen lakes, and the sky and space is finally reached, on the species' own, when there's a thriving city and some for every biome.

 Avesia Global Centre: Where about seventy percent of traveling ships land; a thriving metropolis, and one of the only areas on-planet where residential and commercial buildings can be found together.
-Other species frequently take vacation or even permanent homes nearby, and plenty of tourist-centric locations are set up.
+Other species frequently take vacations or even permanent homes nearby, and plenty of tourist-centric locations are set up.

 No art currently, maybe you can help.